 It comes right towards us

 "There are four CMEs that can affect the Earth", explains the British Met Office on its website.
-“Three of these could arrive separately or as a single combined geomagnetic storm during September 27th.
-A further CME event could take a look at Earth later on 27 or during September 28.
-A fast coronal hole wind can also hit Earth on September 27 and 28, although any effects of this wind are considered uncertain.
+"Three of these could arrive separately or as a single combined geomagnetic storm during September 27.
+A further CME event could take a look at Earth later on September 27 or during September 28.
+A fast coronal hole wind can also hit the Land on September 27 and 28, although any effects of this wind are considered uncertain.

 There is also a low risk that CMEs and fast wind could affect the earth at similar times, providing a greater effect.
 Any improvements would then be slackened during 28 and 29 September.British Met Office